freesideatlanta/qratitude/README.md

 # QRatitude Inventory System
 QRatitude is an inventory management system consisting of:
 * an Android app for scanning QR codes (encoded psuedo-GUIDs) and uploading associated product data
-* a Node.js web service that exposes an API to store and query the product data
+* a java REST web service that exposes an API to store and query the product data
-* (coming soon) a website front-end that consumes the API

 ## Development Setup
 There are several handy scripts to setup, build, and run the QRatitude system from CLI.